Hammarberg/c2/README.md

 When executing c2 without arguments in a project folder, it will build/assemble automatically.
 # Syntax
 ## Comments
 Only C/C++ style comments are supported.
-This might hurt for some people used to `;` as
+This might hurt for some people used to `;` as comment prefix.
 ## Numbers
 Decimal: `0, 1337`